MuNuChapterHKN/Team-Waste/MQTT_Demo/SetupMQTT.md

 - Go to Windows Firewall with Advanced Security
 - Click on Inbound Rules and then on the right: Add a new Rule
 - Set rule type as Port
-- Enter as specific local port 1883
+- Enter a specific local port in which the server is running; in this case: 1883 (default port for MQTT)
 - Set TCP Port
 - In the following tab select: Allow the connection
 - Set wheter this rule applies (for simplicity check all)